Unboxing Tree Ensembles for interpretability: a hierarchical visualization tool and a multivariate optimal re-built tree: State of the art on Interpretative models for Tree Ensemble

 \section{State of the art on Interpretative models for Tree Ensemble}

-Several tools and methods in the literature are used to visualize and interpret tree ensembles and, in particular, Random Forests (RFs).
+Several tools and methods in the literature are used to visualize and interpret tree ensembles, \lnote{ as the many trees in the forest make it difficult to understand the decision path leading to predictions.}

 In this section, we aim to review only some of the possible approaches, and we refer to the recent survey \cite{ARIA2021100094} for a more detailed comparison.
 According to \cite{ARIA2021100094}, the approaches can be mainly divided into: \begin{itemize} \item \textit{Internal processing}, which includes methods that aim to provide a global overview of the model through measures helpful in interpreting the results obtained; \item \textit{Post-Hoc approaches}, which aim to identify a relationship structure among response and predictors and include the construction of a single surrogate model that approximates the original TE {prediction function}. \end{itemize}

 \paragraph{Internal processing} Among measures for interpreting the prediction results of a TE, the feature importance approach assigns each feature $j$ a score to indicate its impact on predicting the output $y$.
 These approaches produce a features ranking which is usually obtained by modifying in some way the value of each feature at the time and evaluating the impact on the quality of the tree ensemble.
-Mean Decrease accuracy (MDA) and Mean Decrease Impurity (MDI) \cite{breiman2001random,GENUER20102225,louppe2013understanding} and Partial Dependence Plot (PDP) \cite{Friedman2001} provide examples of such measures.
+Mean Decrease accuracy (MDA), Mean Decrease Impurity (MDI) \cite{breiman2001random,GENUER20102225,louppe2013understanding} and Partial Dependence Plot (PDP) \cite{Friedman2001} provide examples of such measures.

-A different approach to calculating the importance of variable \mnote{$j$}, presented in \cite{ishwaran2008random}, consists in randomly changing the assignment of the samples to the children nodes whenever the variable $j$ is used in the splitting rule of a node and evaluating the change in the accuracy of the predictions.
+A different approach to calculating the importance of variable $j$, presented in \cite{ishwaran2008random}, consists in randomly changing the assignment of the samples to the children nodes whenever the variable $j$ is used in the splitting rule of a node and evaluating the change in the accuracy of the predictions.
 The more significant the change in the prediction, the more the importance of the variable $j$. {The underlying idea is that a random assignment of samples to nodes at shallower depths leads to more significant perturbations to the final assignment of samples to leaves and, thus, in the classification. }

 In \cite{Ishwaran2012}, the Minimal Depth (MD) is introduced as an alternative measure of the importance based solely on the structure of the trees in the forest rather than the goodness of fit of the prediction.
 The features' importance is determined by the level at which they are used for splitting in the trees' nodes, where the more frequent use at shallow depths, the more important.
 The idea is that the higher the probability of a feature appearing in the first levels of the trees, the larger the impact on accuracy and also the importance accordingly to the noisy definition in \cite{ishwaran2008random}.
 The Surrogate Minimal Depth, proposed in \cite{Seifert2019}, generalizes MD by using surrogate variables, as defined by Breiman in \cite{Breiman1984CART}, to obtain the minimal depth.